 Kasugai Japanese Garden

-The Kasugai Japanese Garden is a captivating garden behind the town hall of the city.
+is a captivating garden behind the town hall of the city.
 The atmosphere is relaxing and quiet in a beautiful setting.
 The lapping of the water, the eye catching Koi fishes in the pond, multiple plants, and small bridges make it a haven in Kelowna that is worth seeing.
 Admission is free and you can spend quiet moments to admire the enchanting scenery, serene and peaceful atmosphere, fish and waterfalls and everything that is made present to complete the Asian and Zen setting.

 Okanagan Wine Country Tours